History walks with you though our parks

 Wood Mountain Post

 Wood Mountain Post Provincial Historic Park is a historic park that shines a light on the “wild west” days of western Canada.
-With so much to explore, from Metis settlement to the formation of the Canada-U.S. border to the founding of the Northwest Mounted Police and the arrival of Chief Sitting Bull and his battle of Little Bighorn seeking protection under the crown.
-The adventures don’t stop in this ranching community.
+With so much to explore, from Metis settlement to the formation of the Canada-U.S. border to the founding of the Northwest Mounted Police and the arrival of Chief Sitting Bull following the Battle of Little Bighorn the adventures don’t stop in this ranching community.

 Holy Trinity Anglican Church